 What is Bird Flu?

-What is the H5N1 Strain?
+What is the H5N1 Bird Flu Strain?

 Three separate strains of bird flu – H7N3, H7N9 and H7N8 – have already been detected in Australian poultry farms.
 The strain that is currently sweeping around the globe is called H5N1, also known as H5 High Pathogenicity Avian Influenza (HPAI).
 The H5N1/HPAI strain is the most highly contagious and deadly version of the bird flu virus, particularly to vulnerable wildlife, including some mammals.